chrisguest75/shell_examples/67_disable_copilot_for_workspace/README.md

 * Seems to be a problem with vscode caching.
 * Get it to load a set of extensions to install and disable from a config file
 * Write it in golang
+* Get a list of all installed extensions and run against a whitelist.

 ## Examples